 \subsection{GHZ distribution}

 First, let us consider the GHZ distribution, named after the homonymous quantum state \cite{GHZ}, mixed with a uniformly distributed random noise:

-We solved problem (\ref{optimization problem}) for this distribution with the cardinalities $(c_\alpha,c_\beta,c_\gamma)=(2,2,2)$, $(3,2,2)$, $(3,3,2)$, $(3,3,3)$ and $(6,6,6)$, the latter corresponding to the maximal necessary cardinality.
-The optimization error as a function of the visibility for each case can be seen in figure \ref{fig:GHZ error}.
+We solved problem (\ref{optimization problem}) for this distribution with the cardinalities $(c_\alpha,c_\beta,c_\gamma)=(2,2,2)$, $(3,2,2)$, $(3,3,3)$, and $(6,6,6)$, the latter corresponding to the maximal necessary cardinality.
+The optimization error as a function of the visibility for each case can be seen in Fig. \ref{fig:GHZ error}.
 The critical visibility increases as we allow for more complex models, as expected, but only up to $(3,3,3)$ models.
 Notice that the results for the triplet $(3,3,3)$ typically agree with those of the triplet $(6,6,6)$, with some oscillations to the $(3,2,2)$ curve.
-Obviously, this is a numeric artefact that could be eliminated by increasing the number of trials per behaviour.
+Obviously, this is a numeric artifact that could be eliminated by increasing the number of trials per behavior.

 If we inspect the models for regions close to the critical visibility in each case, several entries in the response function arrays are very close to 0 or 1.
 By fixing those entries and solving for the other ones with the use of a symbolic computation package, we were able to find the following models for each cardinality triplet.